synfinatic/aws-sso-cli/docs/quickstart.md

     1. Install [GoLang](https://golang.org) v1.17+ and GNU Make
     1. `go install github.com/synfinatic/aws-sso-cli/cmd/aws-sso@latest`

-Note that macOS binaries must be build on macOS to enable Keychain support.
+Note 1: macOS binaries must be build on macOS to enable Keychain support.

+Note 2: Installing via Brew requires XCode since it will be compiled locally to avoid code signing errors on macOS.

-### Building and Signing Code
+### Binaries and Code Signatures

 The [release binaries and packages]( https://github.com/synfinatic/aws-sso-cli/releases) are not signed with keys